bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

 [Submit online.](https://winningwriters.com/our-contests/wergle-flomp-humor-poetry-contest-free/wergle-flomp-contest-entry) No fee to enter.
 Judge: Jendi Reiter, assisted by Lauren Singer.
 One poem only, please.
 Length limit: 250 lines maximum.
 No restriction on age of author.
 Both unpublished and previously published work accepted.
 Authors from all countries eligible except Syria, Iran, North Korea, Crimea, Russia, and Belarus (due to US government restrictions).
 The poem you submit should be in English.
 Inspired gibberish is also accepted ([example](https://winningwriters.com/resources/wergle-flomp-the-poems-that-started-it-all)).

-One morose day, early spring,
+NOT SUBMITTED
-thick clouds dissuaded birds to sing, not a peep and not a chirp, not a tweep and not a twirp,
+One morose day in early spring, thick clouds dissuaded birds to sing, not a peep and not a chirp, not a tweep and not a twirp,